keerthivasan0108/HTML_PROJECT/README.md

 # HTML PROJECT
-# LANDING PAGE
+LANDING PAGE
-This project is about creating an html page with linking other pages with some information.
+  This projects are the tasks of the Octanet services where i get an intern online -> Task 1:
+      The task 1 is creating a landing page using Html,css -> Task 2:
+      The task 2 is creating an To-Do List using Html,Css,Js